patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/card/card.md

 <img src="./img/card.png" alt="4 parts of a card" width="394"/>

 1. **Header (optional):** When included, defines the contents of a card.
-Card headers can contain images as well as the title of a card and an actions menu represented by the right-aligned kabob.
+Card headers can contain images as well as the title of a card and an actions menu represented by the right-aligned kebab.
 In most cases, your card should include a header.
 The only exceptions are when cards being used as a layout element to create a white background behind other content.

 2. **Title (optional):** Communicates the title of a card if it's not included in the header.